X-rays Emission: a novel tool to detect Extensive Air Showers: Fluxes

 where $E_\text{k}$ is the kinetic energy of the electron in MeV, and $w = w(\theta)$ is a scaled angular variable function of the electrons' polar angle $\theta$, defined as,

 taking $\theta=\theta_{\text{RMS}}(E)$ the lateral deviation is a function of the electron's energy through the RMS of the angular deviation, which we take according to the Bergman parameterization.

 The electrons later deviation is also affected by the geomagnetic field.
-To model this effect we will follow the Hillas approach~\cite{hillas1982angular}, based on the definition of the quantity $x_m$ that identifies the effective path integral over which the magnetic field has acted on an electron of energy $E$, given its whole particle history, which was obtained simply from rearranging the Lorentz force equation and tabulating the values observed in the Monte Carlo simulation of this quantity, as defined below:
+To model this effect we follow the Hillas approach~\cite{hillas1982angular}, based on the definition of the quantity $x_\text{m}$ that identifies the effective path integral over which the magnetic field has acted on an electron of energy $E$, given its whole particle history, which was obtained simply from rearranging the Lorentz force equation and tabulating the values observed in the Monte Carlo simulation of this quantity, as defined below,

-Where $U(x)$ is the instantaneous energy of the particle along its entire history during the shower development, and the integral must be interpreted as a summation of several integrals each with a sign assigned depending on the charge of the particle ancestor.
-With this definition, Hillas provides an analytic fit for the expectation value given by
+where $U(x)$ is the instantaneous energy of the particle along its entire history during the shower development, and the integral must be interpreted as a summation of several integrals each with a sign assigned depending on the charge of the particle ancestor.
+With this definition, Hillas provides an analytic fit for the expectation value given by,

 where $w$ is the scaled angular variable introduced in Eq.~\ref{eq:hillas_scaled_angular_variable}.
-Using the typical quantities for HE electrons ($E > \qty{100}{GeV}$) in the shower one finds that the expected path integral is on the order of one radiation length and, consequently, the expected lateral deviations are on the order of a few meters to tens of meters at the maximum.
+Using the typical quantities for HE electrons ($E > \qty{100}{GeV}$) in the shower we find that the expected path integral is on the order of one radiation length and, consequently, the expected lateral deviations are on the order of a few meters to tens of meters at most.